Shaunw0814/StormHacks-THISWORKS/README.md

 ![Set up](images/initalize.jpg)
 If everything was configured properly, the chat should now open at a random port location.

 You can additionally run another instance of the chat application by creating a new terminal, and running the application again.
 This will find another unused, random port location, and deploy multiple instances to your local machine.
-With the environment configurability, you can test out multi-client chats.
+With the environment configurability, you can now test out multi-client chats.

 ### LICENSE